Signed in as:

 6. Legal and Financial Costs

 Start fresh again!
-Even though you went through a lot of mental and financial stress, one thing you can do moving forward is follow a financial plan and invite God to help you follow it.
+Even though you went through a lot of mental and financial stress, one thing you can do moving forward is to follow a solid financial plan and invite God to help you follow it.
 He is our provider and already has a plan for you.
-Pray and ask him for direction in your financial life.
+Pray and ask Him for direction in your financial life.
 He should be the focus in your life.